Sette note in nero: Plot

 At the hospital, the police talk to the badly injured Rospini, who can barely gasp out his explanation of the events.
 Back in 1972, the old woman, Signora Casati, had an illicit buyer for a valuable painting in a nearby gallery.
 Francesco, Rospini, and Agneta Bignardi had all been involved in stealing it.
 Rospini killed a guard, a fact mentioned in a letter Agneta wrote to Casati.
 Rospini was not trying to kill Virginia, but only trying to retrieve the letter.
 Casati was already dead when he arrived, having been killed by Francesco, who sustained a twisted ankle after jumping out of a window.
 It was Francesco who murdered Agneta five years ago after she enraged him by trying to make off with the painting alone.

 Alone with her husband, Virginia becomes more and more frightened by the gradual confluences of elements from her vision.
 The last crucial link in the chain occurs when Francesco sees the incriminating letter on the dresser.
 Virginia claims that she hasn't read it, but he refuses to believe her.
 He suddenly attacks his wife with a fireplace poker.
 His first blow misses as she ducks and it smashes a mirror (seen in the vision).
 The next blow strikes her on the head.
-As Virginia lies on the floor, bleeding profusely, he prepares to wall her into the excavated hole in the wall.
-Finally, all the details of room fit with the vision: Virginia realizes that she was victim all along.
+As Virginia lies on the floor, bleeding profusely, he prepares to entomb her into the excavated hole in the wall.
+Finally, all the details of room fit with the vision: Virginia realizes that she was the victim all along.
+Francesco covers up the freshly-finished wall with a large cabinet.

-A little later, Luca figures out from the magazine cover about the real location and time which Francesco could have murdered Agneta Bignardi.
-He then races over to the Ducci villa, while being chased by two motorcycle cops who are trying to arrest him for speeding.
-He manages to keep their fingers off his collar long enough to elaborate his suspicions.
+A little later, Luca figures out from the magazine cover that it was actually possible for Francesco to have murdered Agneta Bignardi.
+He then races over to the Ducci villa, chased by two motorcycle cops who are trying to arrest him for speeding.
+He manages to keep them from arresting him long enough to elaborate his suspicions.
 Francesco invites them all into his house and into the room, expressing concern at his wife's disappearance.
-Despite the policemen's questions and Luca's remarks, they cannot break Francesco's bland self-control.
-As Luca turns to leave, escorted by the police, everyone hears the haunting tune, like a music box chime, emerging from the wall where Virginia is hidden.
+Despite the policemen's questions and Luca's remarks, they cannot find any evidence of foul play nor break Francesco's collected demeanor.
+As Luca turns to leave, escorted by the police, Virginia's wristwatch chime starts playing from the wall behind the cabinet—exposing Francesco and saving Virginia.